 The SOAS South Asia Institute (SSAI) represents the largest multi-disciplinary community of scholars working on South Asia of any university in Europe.
 It promotes research and teaching on the region through the work of more than 50 affiliated academics in twelve humanities and social science departments, plus a roughly equal number of research students.
 While many of its members’ research and teaching activities are related primarily to India, the SSAI also provides a home for the Centre of Pakistan Studies, and for scholars whose work focuses on Nepal, Bangladesh, Sri Lanka and Bhutan.

-The SSAI provides a home for the MA South Asian Area Studies and will develop a range of new courses in 2014.
+The SSAI is developing a new Masters programme in South Asian Studies, which it hopes to offer for the first time in 2014.
 All of its teaching programmes will provide students with valuable skills that are rarely available elsewhere.
 These include interdisciplinary understandings of South Asian society that are theoretically sophisticated and based on deep empirical foundations and advanced proficiency in languages such as Bengali, Hindi, Nepali, Sanskrit and Urdu.

 The SSAI provides a home for research fellows from India and Pakistan who come to SOAS each year, sponsored by the Charles Wallace Trust.
 It has begun to reach out to universities and research institutes in South Asia with the aim of fostering mutually beneficial collaboration in both teaching and research.
 It also aims to strengthen its links with SOAS alumni, particularly in South Asia, and to secure philanthropic funding to enhance the SSAI's reach and impact and ensure the future sustainability of its more specialised scholarship.
 It aims to make the expertise of its members more widely available to the wider world by engaging with governments, businesses, NGOs the charity sector, the media, and beyond.